julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 ---

+## The Fertility Magic Expanded Guide is Currently in the Works

+A longer ritual guide exploring fertility herbs, womb magic, menstrual rites, moon cycles, ancestral customs, and old European folk practices is currently in development.

+The guide will include deeper ritual systems, traditional household workings, seasonal practices, and expanded herbal lore not published on the site.

+Waiting list members will receive early access and a launch discount.

+<script async data-uid="a41c34ec1d" src="https://wild-witch-herbs.kit.com/a41c34ec1d/index.js"></script>

+---

 ## The Return of Sacred Cycles

 In a world obsessed with productivity and sterility, bleeding becomes a **radical act**.
-Giving your blood to the soil revives a forgotten truth: **you are not separate from nature—you are nature.**
+Giving your blood to the soil revives a forgotten truth: **you are not separate from nature, you are nature.**

 The witches of old knew this.
 The land remembers.
 And when you return your blood to the earth, **so will you.**